microsoft/codespace-features/src/external-repository/NOTES.md

 other Git hosting providers.

 #### Microsoft Entra ID Tenant Configuration

-The authentication happens on the common tenant.
-If the user is present on multiple tenant and the Azure DevOps organization for the reposiotory belongs to a specific one the repo opearations may fail (unauthorized).
-You can configure the tenant for the authenthication by providing it as setting customization to the the underlying extension, following an example:
+The authentication to Azure DevOps happens on the default tenant.
+If the user is present on multiple tenants, and the Azure DevOps organization for the reposiotory belongs to a specific one, the repository operations may fail (unauthorized).
+You can configure the tenant for the authentication by providing it as setting to the the underlying extension in your devcontainer.json:

 ```json
 "customizations": {
   "vscode":{